Food allergies and food sensitivities are becoming more prevalent and talked about, but knowing their differences is the first step in managing them.

-On the surface, food sensitivities and food allergies may seem to be the same, and while they can even cause some of the same symptoms, they are however, two different conditions.
+On the surface, food sensitivities and food allergies may seem similar, and while they can cause some of the same symptoms, they are two different conditions.

 The Gut Connection

 When you have a food allergy, your body essentially treats the food as something that is threatening to your body and therefore mounts an attack against it.
 The reason for the attack is that particles of that food and other molecules have traveled from the intestines into the bloodstream but they are not supposed to be there.

 How did they get there?
 Through what is known as a leaky gut.
 A normal, healthy intestine has walls that are tight, allowing only small molecules such as vitamins, simple sugars, and amino acids to pass through it.
 But when the gut becomes overly permeable, larger molecules, toxins, bacteria, and bits of undigested waste pass through into the bloodstream.
 These molecules are not supposed to be in the bloodstream at all.